HauiZ/HauiZ/README.md

 ### Hi there 👋, I'm Nguyễn Trung Hậu

+🎓 I'm an Information Technology student passionate about web development.
+🔧 I focus on backend systems while also learning frontend to build fullstack applications.
-A Computer Science student who enjoys building real-world systems, learning backend development, and applying AI into practical projects.
+🤖 Interested in applying AI into real-world projects.

 ---